 Lotrimin cream, Cruex spray powder, Mycelex

 Ringworm of the scalp or nails requires prescription-strength oral medications such as Griseofulvin ( Gris- PEG)

 2. Natural Remedies

 Garlic Extract.
-Ajoene, which is a natural compound extracted from garlic, shows promise in the treatment of ringworm.
+Ajoene, which is a natural compound from garlic, shows promise in the treatment of ringworm.

 Turmeric.
 It is a spice you can mix with water to make an antifungal paste.
 Apply the paste directly to your skin and allow it to dry.

 Tea Tree Oil.
 Tea tree oil which is widely used in aromatherapy may help cure ringworm affecting the feet.